drycc-addons/service-catalog/docs/devguide.md

 ## Advanced Build Steps

-You can build the service catalog executables into Docker images yourself.
+You can build the service catalog executables into Container images yourself.
 By default, image names are `quay.io/kubernetes-service-catalog/<component>`.
 Since most contributors who hack on service catalog components will wish to produce custom-built images, but will be unable to push to this location, it can be